david2999999/Leet-Code-Youtube/README.md

     * Instead of using data structure, can we use a single value to represent the information we need?
     * Can we find an iterative approach instead of a recursive approach?
 * Side Cases to Consider
-   * What if our input is null?
-   * What if our input is empty?
    * Are there negative values?
    * Will the constraints effect our answer?
    * Will our additions overflow?